corbanmailloux/corb.co/content/posts/outlet-power-sensor/index.md

 ## Wrapping Up

 I've been using two of these simple devices in my apartment for about 6 months now and I'm amazed by how good the experience is.
 As a renter, replacing fixtures and switches is out of the question, but these sensors give the full smart switch experience with no permanent modifications.
 They also improve the overall user experience because they use an existing, well-known setup that guests don't have to understand to use.
 To everyone other than me, the switch just controls the light, and that's all they have to know.
 Finally, by decoupling the light switch from the light itself, I can configure multiple inputs and multiple outputs.
-I can turn the light on with the light switch, have it dim automatically when we watch a movie, and turn it off from a [bedside button](https://github.com/corbanmailloux/home-assistant-configuration/blob/master/packages/bedside_button_2_corban.yaml) as part of my nighttime routine.
+I can turn the light on with the light switch, have it dim automatically when we watch a movie, and turn it off from my bedside button as part of my nighttime routine.

 Good home automation is all about improving the experience without getting in the way; this project has fulfilled both of those goals.